CodyDenniston/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+sessions are used to persist state information between different page requests

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Takes the password and hashes it into something completly different

 - [ ] What does bcrypt do to slow down attackers?

+Hashes and salts the password so the attacker can't see it

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature.

 ## Minimum Viable Product